 “Modal” comes from these briefs’ soft fabric that has added stretch for comfort.
 Further comfort comes from a soft, smooth waistband that doesn’t dig into your midsection like the waistbands on many other pairs of men’s underwear.
 The waistband rides below the hip, which keeps the briefs from riding up and bunching, which not only doesn’t feel good but is sometimes noticeable if you’re wearing pants with closer-to-the-body fit.

 It’s not easy to achieve a body-hugging fit that still manages to be comfortable, yet these briefs have.
 And here’s another thing: they come with a contour pouch that enhances the look of your package; it may even make it look bigger, which isn’t a bad thing.

 - Some men say these briefs develop a hole in the crotch area over time

-Calvin Klein makes plenty of quality of men’s undergarments and their Body Modal underwear are the best boxer briefs 2019.
+Calvin Klein makes plenty of quality men’s undergarments, and their Body Modal underwear is the best boxer brief 2019.

 For starters, the Sports-Inspired briefs include Cool-Dri fabric that wicks moisture away from the skin to keep you cool and dry at the office, the gym, on the trail, or even on the road as you put in the miles training for your next 5K or 10K.

-Comfort is always king, however, and Hanes has you covered thanks to their ComfortFlex waistband that’s soft and stretchable, while their briefs are tag-free to enhance their overall comfort.
-They also won’t bunch up on you, which can lead to chafing, and they have a traditional fly closure.
+Comfort is always king, however, and Hanes has you covered, thanks to their ComfortFlex waistband that’s soft and stretchable, while their briefs are tag-free to enhance their overall comfort.
+They also won’t bunch up on you, which helps avoid chafing, and they have a traditional fly closure.